RSSOwl

-RSSOwl is a news aggregator for RSS and Atom News feeds.
+RSSOwl is a discontinued news aggregator for RSS and Atom news feeds.
 It is written in Java and built on the Eclipse Rich Client Platform which uses SWT as a widget toolkit to allow it to fit in with the look and feel of different operating systems while remaining cross-platform.
 Released under the EPL-1.0 license, RSSOwl is free software.

 In addition to its full text searches, saved searches, notifications and filters, RSSOwl v2.1 synchronized with the now discontinued Google Reader.

 History

 RSSOwl began as small project on SourceForge at the end of July 2003.
 The first public version was 0.3a.

 Version 1.0

 RSSOwl 1.0 was released on December 19, 2001.
-It was released with support for RSS and Atom News feeds.
+It was released with support for RSS and Atom news feeds.
 The initial release also supported exporting feeds to PDF, RTF, and HTML.
 This release was available for Windows, Mac, Linux, and Solaris.

-RSSOwl 1.1 added support for toolbars and quicksearch in news feeds.
+RSSOwl 1.1 added support for toolbars and quick search in news feeds.
 Version 1.2 improved toolbar customization and added support for Atom 1.0 News feeds.
-Versions 1.2.1 and 1.2.2 added universal binary support for mac as well as drag and drop for tabs and a built in feed validator.
+Versions 1.2.1 and 1.2.2 added universal binary support for the Mac as well as drag and drop for tabs and a built-in feed validator.
 RSSOwl was the SourceForge Project of the Month for January 2005.